18 Infrastructure Software as a Service (IaaS) Examples

 Hitachi Enterprise Cloud.

 It is the sole entry from Japan on our list, and Hitachi Enterprise Cloud is capable of supporting both VMware and cloud-native setups.
-There is an emphasis on a progression pathway that is both quicker and more adaptable in its solution.
+There is a focus on a path to progression that is both faster and more flexible in how it works.

 Users will have the option of pursuing a private or hybrid cloud for their automation processes and application delivery, and this will be entirely up to them.
 Customers benefit from this pre-configured strategy since it saves them both time and money.

 Go to Hitachi’s for more information.